 - Mental Health Foundation has a new coronavirus page with practical advice on mental wellbeing, parenting, talking to children, loneliness and more.

-- Scottish Association for Mental Health (SAMH) have developed a new Coronavirus Information Hub with details on how you can protect your mental wellbeing during this challenging time.
+- Scottish Association for Mental Health (SAMH) has details on how you can protect your mental wellbeing during this challenging time.

 - Young Scot have developed details on how you can manage your wellbeing if you are feeling worried or anxious.